-VGC will provide training to all relevant staff about their data protection responsibilities as part of the induction process.
+VGC will provide training to all individuals about their data protection responsibilities as part of the induction process.

-Staff members whose roles require regular access to personal data, or who are responsible for implementing this policy or responding to subject access requests, will receive additional training to help them understand their duties and how to comply with them.
+Individuals whose roles require regular access to personal data, or who are responsible for implementing this policy or responding to subject access requests under this policy, will receive additional training to help them understand their duties and how to comply with them.

-If you believe that VGC has not complied with your data protection rights, you should inform the data protection officer.
-You have the right to lodge any complaints to the Information Commissioner’s Office (ICO) directly on 0303 123 1113.
+If you believe that VGC has not complied with your data protection rights, you should inform the data protection officer in the first instance.
+You have the right to lodge any complaints to the information commission office (ICO) directly on 0303 123 1113.